VirgilSecurity/demo-iotkit-nix/README.md

 ### Run Demo
 Now, you can run the Demo.

-- Firs of all, check whether the Docker is launched.
+- First of all, check whether the Docker is launched.
 - Navigate to your CLI terminal and run the Demo script (Unix-like OS: `run-demo.sh` and Windows:`run-simulator.bat`) from the scripts folder of the downloaded Demo package.
 ```shell
 # for MacOS